 These days everyone is constantly connected to a messaging app so it makes sense that any type of learning that benefits from regular study or practice is ideal for delivering through a chat bot.
 A chat bot can provide quick and easy access to snack-size practice or instant answers.
 There's another interesting aspect for language learning in particular - human interaction is vital for language learning but interaction with real humans can be difficult or expensive to arrange.
 If a chat bot that is designed to behave like a human could provide that interaction for free and on demand, then this would be hugely beneficial to a language learner.
 Some language learning chat bots have tried to mimic human interaction in this way, but none have really achieved it well, yet.

 Why did you choose Chatfuel?
-And what is the main benefit you receive from Chatfuel?
+What's the main benefit you receive from Chatfuel? 💙

 I initially used Chatfuel because it was a quick, free and easy way to set up a first version of the product, to see if people were interested in using it.
 The key Chatfuel feature I use is sequences but back when I first used Chatfuel in 2016, sequences didn't exist.
-Chatfuel told us a solution would be coming soon so I patiently waited and they eventually introduced timed broadcasts (and later sequences).
+Chatfuel told us a solution would be coming soon so I patiently waited and they eventually introduced timed Broadcasts (now known as Re-Engage messaging), and later, Sequences.
 I've been using it happily ever since.
 As a start-up, Chatfuel has saved us a lot of money instead of paying a developer to code the various versions of the chat bot over the last couple of years.

 What kind of feedback have you gotten from users about the chatbot? 🗣